Esther Trépanier: Career

 Trépanier was born in Quebec.
 She received her B.sp.
 Philosophy (1973); her M.A. in Art Studies, from the Université du Québec à Montréal (UQAM) and in philosophy from the University of Paris VIII (1984), as well as doing doctoral studies in sociology at the University of Paris VIII.
 She received her Ph.D. in art history at the University of Paris 1 (Sorbonne) (1991).

 Her doctoral thesis in Paris was published as "Peinture et modernité au Québec 1919-1939", by Nota Bene in 1998 and favorably reviewed as an offering on a difficult subject.
-It won the reseach prize from the Canadian Museum Association in 1988 because it offered a "Better understanding of who contributed significantly to modernity in this country".
+It won the research prize from the Canadian Museum Association in 1988 because it offered a "Better understanding of who contributed significantly to modernity in this country".
 In it, Trépanier wrote about numerous Quebec painters in the first half of the 20th century but widened the field to include many worthy but lesser known figures.
 She illuminated the forgotten and little-known corners of Quebec art history which led to her research during the following decades, said Le Devoir later.

 She taught in the Department of Art History at UQAM from 1981 to 2020 with breaks to direct museums.
 In 1988, she organized the first retrospective dedicated to Jewish artists who worked in Montreal between 1930 and 1945 at the Centre Saidye Bronfman; the exhibition was reissued and circulated by the Musée national des beaux-arts du Québec (MNBAQ) and presented at the McCord Museum, followed by a publication "Jewish painters of Montreal: Witnesses of their time, 1930-1948" (Éditions de l'Homme, 2008).
 She also organized for the MNBAQ a retrospective of Marian Dale Scott, Marian Dale Scott: Pioneer of Modern Art, which traveled to seven Canadian cities between 2000 and 2003.